⚡ Wiki Software in Switzerland

 The following chart shows the top wiki software in Switzerland in 2026, based on market share.

-The most popular is MediaWiki, which dominates the market with a substantial 65.9% share.
+The most popular is MediaWiki, which dominates the market with an overwhelming 68.1% share.

 🚀 Highlights